-Most of Rachel’s sculptures explore basic architecture, absence of matter, and space.
+Most of Rachel’s sculptures explore basic architecture, the absence of matter, and space.
 Her inspiration all through her work has been the physicality of the human form.
 She is intrigued by the intimacy within household items and internal spaces.

 The Turner Prize

 Following her moment of elevation in the early 1990s, she was invited by Artangel, a leading arts organization with the plan to create illustrations in a public arena.
-This brought about the 1993 creative work of house which she pulled off by filling a house with liquid concrete and later removed the mold.
+This brought about the 1993 creative work of House, which she pulled off by filling a house with liquid concrete and later removed the mold.
 Yes, removed the house!
-This creation was rather interesting, and while most people think it is a masterpiece, some level of controversy surrounds it.
+This creation was rather interesting, and while most people think it is a masterpiece, some controversy surrounds it.
 House, although increasingly criticized, increased Whiteread’s popularity as an artist, and regardless of the division, this would go on to become the most defining project of that decade to be honored by the admired Turner Prize.
 After Rachel was named the worst artist of the year owing to the project, it was demolished by the town council barely 11 weeks after it had been completed.

 Material & How it was made

 Set in East London, House, encompassed the interior of a home that had been cast in concrete.
 The most popular media that Whiteread uses are industrial elements such as resin, rubber, and plaster.
-Anything you can think of has space whether within, on top or under it and even around it.
-Any sculpture made of molding this way will retain the shape and texture of the main item but in essence, is a ‘ghost’.
+Anything you can think of has space, whether within, on top or under it and even around it.
+Any sculpture made of molding this way will retain the shape and texture of the main item but, in essence, is a ‘ghost’.
 This concept of making ghosts from real items is what Rachel Whiteread has committed her life to.

 Video: Documentary: Rachel Whiteread – House, 1993

 The audience wondering what the meaning could be